-Many people find they can open up more in a telephone coaching session than they ever would face to face.
+Many people find they can open up more in a Zoom coaching session than they would face to face.
 It also cuts down on wasted time because you don’t have to travel to a meeting and sessions can be totally at your convenience.

 Joanne says: “I specialise in coaching people who work in the media and creative industries.
 Having worked in the media for many years as a journalist and TV producer, I have a particular understanding of the challenges people in the media face.
-Former clients include freelance journalists, PR professionals, former MP’s, BBC staff; TV presenters, broadcasters and writers.
+Former clients include freelance and staff journalists, PR professionals, digital media pros, former MP’s, BBC staff, TV presenters and producers, broadcasters and writers.